mt-mods/minislots/README.txt

 size of a symbol - this is useful for making grids of symbols with some spaces left empty (as in a 3-out-of-5 reel match).

-The parser doesn't have any text positioning commands yet, but some rudimentary layout formatting can be accomplished by inserting blank lines or chunks of whitespace between other items.
+The parser doesn't have any text positioning commands yet, other than "@wrap" (below), but some rudimentary layout formatting can be accomplished by inserting blank lines or chunks of whitespace between items.

 For a layout with fairly large text/symbols as in the 3-reel demo machine, there's room for up to 19 lines, as long as the top line is not so long that